Environmental concerns could halt construction at Florida's 'Alligator Alcatraz' immigration jail

 Plaintiffs presented witnesses Wednesday and Thursday who testified that the facility violates the National Environmental Policy Act, which requires federal agencies to assess the environmental effects of major construction projects.

-Environmental groups and the Miccosukee Tribe want the judge to issue a preliminary injunction to halt operations and further construction, which they say threatens environmentally sensitive wetlands that are home to protected plants and animals and would reverse billions of dollars’ worth of environmental restoration.
+The lawsuit asks the judge to issue a preliminary injunction to halt operations and further construction, which the plaintiffs say threatens environmentally sensitive wetlands that are home to protected plants and animals and would reverse billions of dollars’ worth of environmental restoration.

-Attorneys for federal and state agencies last month asked Williams to dismiss or transfer the injunction request, saying the lawsuit was filed in the wrong jurisdiction.
-Williams had yet to rule on that argument.

 Witnesses for the environmental groups have testified that at least 20 acres (8 hectares) of asphalt have been added to the site since the Florida Division of Emergency Management began construction.
 They said additional paving could lead to an increase in water runoff to the adjacent wetlands, spread harmful chemicals into the Everglades and reduce the habitat for endangered Florida panthers.

-Washington doesn’t tell Florida where to detain immigrants, and the Everglades facility was built to alleviate overcrowding at other lockups, said David Kerner, the head of the state's Department of Highway Safety and Motor Vehicles.
+David Kerner, the head of the state’s Department of Highway Safety and Motor Vehicles, testified that “Alligator Alcatraz” is a state-run facility and said Washington doesn’t tell Florida where to detain immigrants.
+He said the detention center was needed to alleviate overcrowding at other lockups.

-Kerner couldn't say how many of the “Alligator Alcatraz” detainees have been charged with violent crimes or whether any other sites besides the middle of the Everglades were considered for possible detention centers.
+Kerner couldn't say whether any other sites besides the Everglades were considered for possible detention centers, or how many detainees there have been charged with violent crimes.

+The lawsuit was being heard as DeSantis′ administration was apparently preparing to build a second immigration detention center at a Florida National Guard training center in north Florida.

+A second lawsuit claims detainees’ constitutional rights are being violated because they are barred from meeting lawyers, are being held without any charges, and a federal immigration court has canceled bond hearings.
 Over the weekend, a federal judge gave the state until late September to prepare arguments against an effort to get the civil rights litigation certified as a class action.

-That second lawsuit claims detainees’ constitutional rights are being violated because they are barred from meeting lawyers, are being held without any charges, and a federal immigration court has canceled bond hearings.

-The lawsuits were being heard as DeSantis′ administration apparently was preparing to build a second immigration detention center at a Florida National Guard training center in north Florida.